CAR332Y0 Caribbean Culture and Environment: Puerto Rico

 Completion of 4.0 full-course equivalents.

-Creative and Cultural Representations (category 1) + Society and Its Institutions (category 3)
+Breadth Requirements = Creative and Cultural Representations (category 1) + Society and Its Institutions (category 3)

-2024 draft course syllabus
+2025 draft course syllabus

 Field Trips

-Field trips, which are designed to complement the course readings, will include visits to the San Juan (Puerto Rico Museum of Arts, Piñones Forest, Old San Juan tour), a day trip to Adjuntas to visit Casa Pueblo (community-based environmental organization) and La Olimpia Forest School.
+Field trips, which are designed to complement the course readings, will include visits to the San Juan (Puerto Rico Museum of Arts, Piñones Forest, and Old San Juan tour), a day trip to Adjuntas to visit Casa Pueblo (community-based environmental organization) and La Olimpia Forest School.

 Instructor